vitelabs/vuilder-docs/DOCS_README.md

 ## Markdown configuration

-Markdown files can contain optional YAML frontmatter.
+Markdown files can contain optional YAML FrontMatter.
 Several properties are used:

 ```
 ---